-The quality of cooperation and communication between the participating organisations, as well as with other relevant stakeholders participant's learning outcomes.
+In the preparation phase, the participating organisations have addressed the issue of recognition of participant's learning outcomes.
 The fact that - beyond making available the Youthpass certificate to participants - the participating organisations intend to use the Youthpass tool to stimulate participants' reflection on their learning process is considered as an element of quality of the project.